 adduser: The ‘adduser’ command in Ubuntu creates a new user.

-userdel: The ‘userdel’ command allows you to delete a user.
+userdel: The ‘userdel’ command allows you to delete a user in Ubuntu.
 Example Usage:

 visudo: This Ubuntu command enables you to edit the sudoers file, which you may need if creating a new user and need to give them sudo or other administrative privileges.
 Example Usage:

 groups: The ‘groups’ command lists user groups.
 It can also list the groups that a particular user is in.
 Example Usage: groups username.

 Download Files Via The Command Line On Linux

 ‘wget‘ is one of those useful Ubuntu commands (although not exclusive to Ubuntu) you can use to download files via the command line.
 It saves URLs to a file, for example performing wget on an HTML page will download it and save it to a file.
 This works on not only Ubuntu, but the rest of the Linux distributions as well.

 curl: curl is not installed on all machines, but it is found on many.
 You can use it download and print the contents of a file to the screen, or for other purposes as well.
 Example Usage: